YosefLab/yoseflab.github.io-deprecated/_posts/2019-7-5-Hyperoptimization.md

 </center>

-Table 5: Comparison between the best and default runs of scVI on the Cortex, Pbmc and Brain Large datasets.
-Likelihood and imputation benchmarks are reported.
+Table 5: Comparison between the best and default runs of scVI on the Cortex, Pbmc and Brain Large datasets. **Held-out** marginal log-likelihood and imputation benchmarks are reported.

 Note that the median (resp. mean) imputation score is the median (resp. mean) of the median absolute error per cell.
 Also, the held-out marginal negative log-likelihood is an importance sampling estimate of the negative marginal log-likelihood $-\log p(x)$ computed on a 25% test set and is the metric we optimize for.